 Working with a nutrition professional in the product development industry does not necessarily require a salaried role if this is beyond the reach of the company.
 Nutrition consultants can usually offer a day rate to start ups and they may be available for a retained contract of a few days per month depending on your needs.
 You may also be in a position to offer shares in your company which may enable you to secure a reduced day rate.

 While expertise in the right filed of nutrition and in the product development process will undoubtedly be valuable to a new nutrition business, connections and an online presence can also be extremely useful to marketing and selling.
 Furthermore, particularly for small start ups, a nutrition professional who is a good fit personality wise can make all the difference to the working relationship.
-There are many databases for freelance dietitians and nutritionists including Nutrition Hub, The Freelance Dietitians page (UK) and LinkedIn, use these to refine your search and make connections.
+There are many databases for freelance dietitians and nutritionists including Nutrition Hub, The British Dietitians Association page (UK) and LinkedIn, use these to refine your search and make connections.

 The product development process for nutrition businesses can seem complex and the market saturated but with the right expertise, a good team dynamic and the commitment to produce an efficacious product that has an impact on the health and wellbeing of the end user, there will always be opportunities for success.